-Fate and destiny play a significant role in everyone’s experience and it’s vital that we acknowledge these mysterious forces.
+Fate and destiny play a significant role in everyone’s experience and it’s vital that we acknowledge it’s role.
 Living in this world requires a belief in our own power to shape our fate while maintaining a sense of humility and respect towards what we can’t understand or control.

 Some people find sustenance through their religious beliefs and practices.
-I certainly believe that all religions offer a treasure trove of wisdom and insight on how we can develop faith in the unknown.
+I believe that all religions offer a treasure trove of wisdom and insight on how we can develop faith in the unknown.

-For those of us who prefer more pragmatic approaches, we can get comfortable with uncertainty by having an open attitude and maintaining a flexible attitude when dealing with life’s and down and having a good self-care practice.
+For those of us who prefer more pragmatic approaches, we can find comfort by having an open and flexible attitude when dealing with life’s and down and having a good self-care practice.

-While it’s up to maximize our chances for our success, there will always come a point when we simply have to let go of our control over a situation and surrender it to the cosmic forces of the universe.
+We can do everything in our power to maximize our chances success but there will always come a point when we simply have to let go of our control over a situation and allow things take their course.
 This is where having faith becomes essential in the process of manifesting our dreams.

 In addition to religion and spirituality, there are several other effective ways to keep our faith afloat.
 We can find hope in inspiring stories, books and movies.
-It can also be found in creative activities, and following a regular spiritual practice that is customized to our preferences.
+We can also find it in creative activities.

 If you’re concerned about what the future holds in store for you, here are a couple of reasons why you should have faith in the unknown:

-1. It gives us hope and a purpose to live: Having faith in the possibilities to achieve an extraordinary life is what will spur us on to pursue our ambitions.
+1. It gives us hope and a purpose to live: Having faith in the possibilities to achieve an extraordinary life is inspires us to pursue our ambitions.
 We find purpose and meaning in our struggles, convinced that we will eventually come out on top as winners.
 We feel alive and connected to a sense of purpose because we know for sure that better things are in store for us.
 There’s a sense of positive anticipation about the future when you have faith in the unknown.